dseemakurty/dseemakurty.github.io/_posts/2023-12-25-post-financialOS.md

 Efficient cash flow is crucial.
 I streamlined this process using Fidelity, which offers a high-interest money market fund (MMF) and a standard checking account with competitive interest rates.
 This setup ensures that my funds are always earning interest and readily available for investments or expenses.
 This setup also helped me eliminate unnecessary accounts & waiting for my transfers between accounts to "settle".

 While many companies offer different accounts, Fidelity is the only one that automates money movement between them.
 Their free overdraft functionality  automatically pulls money from my brokerage if my checking account can't meet a large expense.
 It also automatically refills my checking account to ensure there is enough for standard expenses.
-These types of features free the mind.
+These features eliminate micro-actions.

 Fidelity also provides API-based data sharing, which is significantly more secure than traditional screen-scraping methods (like Plaid)[^2].